 A brimmed hat will help provide shade as you explore the higher altitudes.

 The wind in your face feels good and helps cool your body temperature but the UV rays are still pounding down on you.
 Whether your two wheels are mounted on a bicycle, moped, or Harley, protect your arms, legs, face, and neck with sunscreen and appropriate clothing.
 Look for sunglasses that will protect against road glare.

 Road trips in the car

 While many cars today have tinted windows to help reduce UV exposure, long hours in the car may require more protection.
 Consider screens designed for car windows so the driver can see adequately and the passengers arms and legs are shaded.
 As with biking, wear eye protection to reduce road glare.

-Summer Sun Safety Month is coming soon.
+Summer Sun Safety Month is here.

-Prepare now for those beautiful days to maintain your body's natural beauty and health!
+Be prepared for those beautiful days to maintain your body's natural beauty and health!
 You can enjoy the physical and mental health benefits of being outdoors while also protecting your skin by

-- car window shades
+- Get car window shades or tinting

 Remember, not all things are created equal.
 Check sunscreen for the SPF, clothing for the UPF, and sunglasses for proper UV and glare protection.
-Then be sure to perform self-examinations on yourself to be on the lookout for early signs of skin cancer!
+Then be sure to perform regular self-examinations on yourself to be on the lookout for early signs of skin cancer!

 Originally published July 2019.
 Revised July 2020.